-8.22 Brain imaging
+8.2 Brain imaging (updated 2022)

-- 3 Patients with Stage 3 and 4 melanoma are at risk of developing metastases in the brain.
-The - 4 probability of a patient having brain metastases increases with increasing stage of disease. - 5 Some centres routinely image the brain when carrying out body CT while others do not. - 6 Detecting asymptomatic brain metastases may lead to earlier treatment either with - 7 radiotherapy or chemotherapy.
-In particular the efficacy of stereotactic radiotherapy for small - 8 brain metastases is such that detection of brain metastases at a size amenable to treatment - 9 with this technique might mean that early detection is important.
-Furthermore, because10 treatment with ipilimumab is reported to have some effect on brain metastases and response - 11 takes some time, there might be an advantage in detecting brain metastases when they are - 12 small.
+Patients with Stage III and IV melanoma are at risk of developing metastases in the brain.
+The probability of a patient having brain metastases increases with increasing stage of disease.
+Some centres routinely image the brain when carrying out body CT while others do not.
+Detecting asymptomatic brain metastases may lead to earlier treatment either with radiotherapy or chemotherapy.
+In particular the efficacy of stereotactic radiotherapy for small brain metastases is such that detection of brain metastases at a size amenable to treatment with this technique might mean that early detection is important.
+Furthermore, because treatment with ipilimumab is reported to have some effect on brain metastases and response takes some time, there might be an advantage in detecting brain metastases when they are small.